Old Roan Chase

 The Old Roan Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged four years or older.
 It is run on the Mildmay Course at Aintree over a distance of about 2 miles and 4 furlongs (2 miles 3 furlongs and 200 yards, or 4,023 metres), and during its running there are sixteen fences to be jumped.
 It is a limited handicap race, and it is scheduled to take place each year in late October.

 The event was established in 2004, and it was initially called the Wigan Chase.
-It includes the name of Monet's Garden, a three-time winner of the race, in its title.